 There is so much to see and do.
 Important collections of paintings, fine furniture, porcelain, family memorabilia, early photographs, documents and seals, accumulated over the generations, fascinate visitors.
-The stunning interiors with their architecture and decoration from the Mediaeval, Queen Anne, Georgian, Regency and Victorian periods including work by Sir George Gilbert Scott, architect of St Pancras Station and The Albert Memorial, are of great interest.
+The stunning interiors with their architecture and decoration from the Mediaeval, Queen Anne, Georgian, Regency and Victorian periods including work by Sir George Gilbert Scott, architect of St Pancras Station and the Albert Memorial, are of great interest.
 The Museum and Exhibitions are included in the gardens ticket and are open from 11am.
 See our Film Exhibition from 1934, charting the many productions filmed on the estate.
 Hartland Abbey is the location for Enid Blyton’s ‘Malory Towers’ now in its fifth season!
 Our small Shop sells a range of unusual gifts, books and cards.

-Walk to the beach and the cottage where Rosamunde Pilcher’s ‘The Shell Seekers’ (Muschelsuchers), Jane Austen’s ‘Sense and Sensibility’ and the BBC production of John Le Carre's 'The Night Manager' were filmed, with spectacular views of the rugged coastline and Lundy Island out to sea; in spring the ground is carpeted in beautiful snowdrops, wild daffodils and bluebells followed by foxgloves in May.
-Follow recently restored paths to the Woodland Summerhouse, hidden by undergrowth since 1950, and the Gazebo overlooking the Atlantic Ocean.
+Walk to the beach and Blackpool Mill Cottage where Rosamunde Pilcher’s ‘The Shell Seekers’ (Muschelsuchers), Jane Austen’s ‘Sense and Sensibility’ and the BBC production of John Le Carre’s ‘The Night Manager’ were filmed, with spectacular views of the rugged coastline and Lundy Island out to sea; in spring the ground is carpeted in beautiful snowdrops, wild daffodils and bluebells followed by foxgloves in May.
+Follow recently restored paths to the Woodland Summerhouse, hidden by undergrowth since 1950 but recently revealed, and the Gazebo overlooking the Atlantic Ocean.
 See wandering peacocks, donkeys and guinea fowl.

-We hope you will visit us and enjoy the experience of this family home and its beautiful gardens.
-For much more information, including admission charges, opening times and images please visit our website.
+We hope you will visit us and experience our family home and its beautiful gardens.
+For more information, including admission charges, opening times and images please visit our website.
 Alternatively to speak to a human being, please ring 01237 441496/234.

 Exhibitions and Displays: